 Solver Choice Depending on the size, sparsity structure, time & memory budgets, and solution quality requirements, different optimization algorithms will suit different needs.
 To this end, Ceres Solver comes with a variety of optimization algorithms:

 Trust Region Solvers - Ceres supports Levenberg-Marquardt, Powell’s Dogleg, and Subspace dogleg methods.
 The key computational cost in all of these methods is the solution of a linear system.
-To this end Ceres ships with a variety of linear solvers - dense QR and dense Cholesky factorization (using Eigen or LAPACK) for dense problems, sparse Cholesky factorization (SuiteSparse, CXSparse or Eigen) for large sparse problems, custom Schur complement based dense, sparse, and iterative linear solvers for bundle adjustment problems.
+To this end Ceres ships with a variety of linear solvers - dense QR and dense Cholesky factorization (using Eigen, LAPACK or CUDA) for dense problems, sparse Cholesky factorization (SuiteSparse, `Accelerate`_, Eigen) for large sparse problems, custom Schur complement based dense, sparse, and iterative linear solvers for bundle adjustment problems.

 Line Search Solvers - When the problem size is so large that storing and factoring the Jacobian is not feasible or a low accuracy solution is required cheaply, Ceres offers a number of line search based algorithms.
 This includes a number of variants of Non-linear Conjugate Gradients, BFGS and LBFGS.